World Snooker Championship: World Championship finalists

+Champions by country

 Sponsorship

 Except for two championships played in Australia, all championships from 1969 to 2005 were sponsored by tobacco companies.
 In 1969 and 1970 the championship was sponsored by John Player under the brand Player's No.6.
 The Gallaher Group sponsored under the brand Park Drive from 1972 to 1974, while from 1976 to 2005 Imperial Tobacco sponsored under the brand Embassy.
 Legislation in 2003 placed restrictions on tobacco advertising, including sponsorship of sporting events.
 Embassy received special dispensation to continue snooker sponsorship until 2005.

 From 2006 to 2022, all championships were sponsored by betting companies.
 In 2006, 888.com took over sponsorship of the event under a five-year deal, but it pulled out after just three years.
 Betfred.com was the sponsor from 2009 to 2012, followed by Betfair in 2013, Dafabet in 2014, and Betfred again from 2015 to 2022.

-Online car retailer Cazoo have signed a multi-year deal to sponsor the tournament from 2023.
+Online car retailer Cazoo signed a multi-year deal to sponsor the tournament from 2023.

+In 2025, UK workflow automation software company Halo became the tournament's new sponsor.